hoangKnLai/vscode-ipython/README.md

 `ipython` automatically activated when editor language is `Python`.

 Contributes the following settings:
-* `ipython.launchArgs`: create a new terminal with IPython terminal created using the arguments provided.
+* `ipython.launchArgs`: create a IPython terminal using the arguments provided.
 * `ipython.startupCommands`: execute the set of commands automatically after IPython terminal is created.

 ## Known Issues

-- Cannot resolves recently used IPython terminal when it is not the currently active terminal
+- Cannot resolve recently used IPython terminal when it is not the currently active terminal
-    - Currently will select most recently created terminal when a IPython terminal is not the current active terminal.
+    - Currently will select most recently created terminal when an IPython terminal is not the current active terminal.
-- Keyboard shortcut
+- Missing keyboard shortcut
 - This README.md and other *.md can use improvement

 ## Release Notes